 As I analyzed the interviews from this diverse cross section of people, it was clear we were in uncharted territory.
 What world would emerge as we came out of lock down was anyone’s guess.

 Lena and I had been working on such a narrative in our spare time.
 We envisioned it as a dramatic television series with an attached metaverse gaming world.
 Each of these media types offered different ways to experience this new narrative.
-The dramatic series imagined a group of activists standing up to the wealthy, powerful folks for control of the culture.
-Our hope was that the audience would fall in love with the characters in the dramatic television series and relate to their suffering and their aspirations.
-We wanted to offer an alternative narrative to the dystopian, hopeless one we felt we were sliding into.
+The dramatic series imagined a group of activists standing up to the wealthy, and the powerful.
+Our hope was that the audience would fall in love with the characters in the dramatic television series by relating to their suffering and their aspirations.

 The attached metaverse was envisioned as an interactive version of the television world.
-Anyone could enter the metaverse and engage with others in cultural simulations that were incubating potential generative concepts in politics, economics, technology, relationships, culture and spirituality.
+Anyone could enter the metaverse and engage with others in what amounted to cultural simulations we designed that promoted potential generative concepts in politics, economics, technology, relationships, culture and spirituality.
 The metaverse also “rewarded” people for getting engaged.
 It had its own blockchain system of value exchange.
 Nothing better than getting rewarded for saving the world.

 We dubbed the project with the code name Epigraph.
-Real name...
-Xtopia There were plenty of independent artists working on some aspect of these virtual metaverse worlds and digital characters.
+Its real name was...
+Xtopia There were plenty of independent artists working on some aspect of these virtual metaverse worlds inhabited by digital characters.
 Below is one we especially liked.
 The production value this artist demonstrates in his videos was done in his garage.
-This quality of graphic worlds had only been possible in prior years at the big production houses like Industrial Light and Magic.
-That put this level of creativity in the hands of millions.
+This level of quality had only been possible in prior years at the big production houses like Industrial Light and Magic.
+This level of creativity was now in the hands of millions.

 Xtopia/Epigragh was a big vision.
 Lena had continued to write scripts since our days in the 1990’s when we collaborated on “It Came From the Desert” and “Voyeur.”
 I had been on a 20 year documentary media journey since then that included the Random 1 series for A&E, the Lost in Woonsocket documentary and Google Ocean.
 Although, the big XTOPIA vision was the goal, to get there we employed a transmedia approach that envisioned starting small by building an audience and expanding in ever bigger rings of influence as it gained traction.
 Ultimately we hoped this would lead up to launching the dramatic series and the metaverse gaming world.